 A short (uphill) walk from the city's historic center, this 5-platform full-service train station offers passengers many rail connections.

-There are five platforms at Siena’s train station, and though the building has two stories it’s only the main level that’s meant for passenger use.
+There are five platforms at Siena’s train station, and although the building has two floors it’s only the main level that’s meant for passenger use.
 Services at the station include a ticket office, restrooms, a cafe, a small shop, and a pharmacy.
 There is no luggage storage at Siena’s station.

 The station is located on Piazza Carlo Rosselli, which is roughly a 1.3-mile walk from the Piazza del Campo in the historic center.
-The train station is outside the city walls, and the uphill walk into the center can be steep.
-Especially if you’ve got luggage, you’ll probably prefer to take a local bus or taxi.
+The train station is outside the city walls, and the uphill walk into the center can be steep, especially if you’ve got luggage.
+You may prefer to take a local bus or taxi.
 Buses that stop nearby can also transport you to other cities in the area, including Montalcino and Montepulciano.